Athens with Kids: Ancient Myths, Acropolis Adventures, and the Best Souvlaki You Will Ever Eat

 For the historic center, walking is by far the best option.
 Most of the major sites are within a twenty-minute walk of each other, and the pedestrianized walkway along Dionysiou Areopagitou street, which connects the Acropolis to the other archaeological sites, is one of the loveliest urban walks in Europe.

 Taxis are affordable and readily available, and ride-sharing apps work well too.
-For day trips to Cape Sounion, we rented a car for the day, which was straightforward and gave us the flexibility to stop at beaches along the way.
+For day trips to Cape Sounion, I rented a car for the day, which was straightforward and gave us the flexibility to stop at beaches along the way.

 Managing the Heat